 Who’s Teaching Me?

-Hours of video tutorials, walking through every step of the way with film composer and orchestrator, Rachel James who’s credits include James Bond video games, several Marvel animated feature films and much more.
+Hours of video tutorials, walking you through every step of the way with film composer and orchestrator, Rachel James who’s credits include James Bond video games, several Marvel animated feature films and much more.
 She’s also a harmony guru with not one but two master’s degrees in music.
 She’s joined by award winning film and TV composer Guy Michelmore to unravel and explain the amazing world of harmony.

 An introduction to what harmony is and what you’ll need to complete the course.